sun89314/Magellan-Aerospace-NY-Test/README.md

-﻿# Magellan Aerospace Software Team Hiring Assignment
+﻿# Magellan Aerospace Software Team Hiring Assignment For this assignment, I've created database part, created a user Leting and mange its authority.

 1. Create a PostgreSQL script that does the following
     * Create a database called `Part`